It’s like the golden rule, only for desks

 First, let’s cover the basics.
 Hot desking is the workplace strategy where some or all employees share desks instead of having a permanent one, usually found in an activity-based work environment.
 This works well for employees who naturally spend less than 60% of their time at a desk throughout the day.

-Now, let’s dive into some hot desking etiquette that you should roll out to your org.
-(And if you’re looking to send this out to your company afterward, we’ve got you covered)
+Now, let’s dive into some guidelines that you should roll out to your org to avoid hot desking problems.
+If you’re looking to send out hot desking guidelines to your company afterward, we’ve got you covered with a quick graphic included below.

 “Reserve your desk properly”

-You should have a process in place for employees to reserve desks.
-In more lean organizations, it may be a sign or dry-erase board on a desk that says if it’s reserved and to whom.
-In companies with a larger budget who want to make hot desking as easy as possible, you’ll see desk reservation software.
+A free-for-all simply will not work.
+All organizations attempting hot desking should have a process in place for employees to reserve desks.
+In more lean organizations, this could be a sign or dry-erase board on a desk that says if it’s reserved and to whom.
+In companies where this type of manual set-up would be a headache, desk reservation software will make hot desking a breeze.

-Whichever method you have in place to find and reserve a desk, employees should know how and be empowered to use it.
-Using software incorrectly, or worse, not using it at all, will only result in an ugly episode of Storage Wars with people fighting for space that isn’t theirs.
-Everyone should go through an onboarding process to learn how to properly use it, which should also be outlined in your company’s hot desking policy.
+Whichever method you have in place to find and reserve a desk, employees should be thoroughly trained and empowered to use the solution.
+Using software incorrectly, or worse, not using it at all, will result in people fighting for space that isn’t theirs.
+Every employee should go through an onboarding process to learn how to properly use the booking software, which should also be outlined in your company’s hot desking policy.

 “Avoid reserving (or squatting) at desks that are off-limits”